GentlemansKiller/old-world-tasks-info/electronics.md

 	* needs battery
 * Pocket computer project?
 	* Sharp brand, Mobilon, HC-4500 possible model
+* Full length Ocarina of Time and Majora's Mask playthrough on VHS tape
+	* Probably need to run the n64 video output through the VCR in order to record
+	* Other games?
+Earthbound, Mario 64
+	* SVHS for maximum quality?

 ## PC Software
   * Encarta Encyclopedia